Vasissualiyp/GIZMO-MUSIC_tutorial/docs/gizmo_setup.md

 for a complete set of instructions on what flags do what.
 Add all those to `Config.sh` file in gizmo source directory.

+Similarly to all other parameter files, sample `Config.sh` is also provided in `templates` directory.

 ## Get spcool tables

 The way that we usually add the cooling tables is the same way it is recommended